seanrcollings/arc/README.md

 ```

 # My Goals
 - Make a fully functioning, easy to use CLI creator
 - Teach myself how to upload and maintain package on PyPi
 - Do not rely on **any** third party packages (crazy, I know)

-# TODO
-- Make the parser better / more feature rich (allow it to have context of the cli application)
-- finish File type